 Say we want to find the shortest path from home to any other point in the city.
 How might we do that?
+One way would be to use BFS.

 But, what if there's congestion on the roads?
 That is, what if the graph is weighted?